MaxBittker/afp/stethoscope.md

 # Intended Audience

-I have two main ideas I want to impart to the audience.
+I have two main ideas I want to cover with the audience.

-The first is an understanding of what a syscall is, contextualized to everyday computing tasks.
+The first is an understanding of what a syscall is, but contextualized to everyday computing tasks.
+I won't expect people to know about systems programming or operating system theory.

-The second idea is an appreciation for the computer as a physical machine that can be observed and understood on multiple levels.
+The second idea is an appreciation for the computer as a system that can be observed and understood from multiple perspectives.
+This should be interested to anyone interested in perception, cognition, and humans' relationships towards their tools and towards their senses!

 I think the "strange translation" of an invisible system into an audible one allows us to relate to computers in new and enriching ways.

-Cognition connected to perception, can't be seperated.
+Cognition connected to perception, can't be separated.

+///
+Car Talk, Looms, fan noises, ENIAC, AM radio computer history museum oscilloscope contact mics sensory perception